jennyzeng/CourseScheduling/README.md

 initialize Q, queue, and add courses without prereqs into it

 while Q is not empty:                           # O(n) times
     currentCourse = Q.pop()         # O(1)
-    while Q is not empty and current Course is upper division standing only: # O(n)
+    while Q is not empty and current Course is upper division standing only:    # O(n) push currentCourse to the end of Q currentCourse = Q.pop()
-        # note this part may results in infinite loop if all
-        # courses in Q is upper division standing only
-        push currentCourse to the end of Q currentCourse = Q.pop()
+        return L if the it already looped through all of the courses in Q and still cannot find one that can be assigned

     discard currentCourse if it does not satisfy any specializations

     if the highest Level in L has currentCourse's dependent(prereq):            # O(w) it will create new levels until it find the nearest quarter that this course is offered.
         Then the course will be assigned to this level

-    else:       # the highest level does not has cur's dependents step = the second highest level index if the highest level is full, we have to create a new level     # O(w) and then create more levels until it find the nearest quarter that this course is offered.
+    else:       # the highest level does not have cur's dependents step = the second highest level index if the highest level is full, we have to create a new level and then create more levels until it find the nearest quarter that this course is offered.                                             # O(w)
-        lastStep = the highest level index # the lowest acceptable level index so far
+        lastStep = the highest level index (lowest acceptable one so far)

-        while the currentCourse is not assigned to the schedule and step >=0: # O(m) times
+        while the currentCourse is not assigned to the schedule and step >= 0: # O(m) times

-            if there are dependents in level L[step],   # O(w)
+            if there are dependents in level L[step]:           # O(w)
                 it cannot be assigned to a higher level, we assign it to the level L[lastStep]